All ABOUT GLOBAL VOLUNTEER EDUCATION

 • Patience.
 There is no volunteer experience that does not require this endurance trait.
 You might find that some places are disorganized, mostly due to a lack of resources, training, and or leadership.

 • Do not fear frustration.
-We all get to some degree frustrated when we are not able to change or understand something.
+We all get frustrated to some degree when we are unable to change or understand something.

 • Be prepared.
-If you are not ready for this experience, the whole “giving” process can be stressful.
+If you are not ready for this experience, the entire “giving” process can be stressful.

-• Research the volunteer site and project and talk if possible to other folks who volunteered in your chosen spot.
-You might get some important insights that will allow you to know
+• Research the volunteer site and project and, if possible, talk to other people who have volunteered in your chosen spot.
+You might gain important insights that will help you understand.

 • DR. P’s number one TIP.
 Research and find who you contact, and or hire, to set you up on the volunteer or service experience.
 You will be surprised to see how many third-party providers are making a huge cut for the post where you will be working.
 While it takes time and money to set up all logistics and some of these are much more complicated to set up in some regions of the world, it should not be extremely costly.
 Also, you do not want to hire a company/organization that hires another one and another one to do the placement…too many hands on one plate diminish the direct communication making the process more “iffy”!

-• BE AWARE that if you contact the organization directly, they might not have the expertise and/or the time to do the logistics for you such as housing, transportation, and all the care you might need for the experience.
+• BE AWARE that if you contact the organization directly, they might not have the expertise and/or the time to handle the logistics for you, such as housing, transportation, and all the necessary care you might require for the experience.

 Share your love